microsoftgraph/msgraph-sample-android/tutorial/05-add-ms-graph.md

 ## Get calendar events from Outlook

-In this section you will extend the `GraphHelper` class to add a function to get the user's events and update `CalendarFragment` to use these new functions.
+In this section you will extend the `GraphHelper` class to add a function to get the user's events for the current week and update `CalendarFragment` to use these new functions.

 1. Open the **GraphHelper** file and add the following `import` statements to the top of the file.

     ```java
     import com.microsoft.graph.options.Option;
+    import com.microsoft.graph.options.HeaderOption;
     import com.microsoft.graph.options.QueryOption;
     import com.microsoft.graph.requests.extensions.IEventCollectionPage;
+    import com.microsoft.graph.requests.extensions.IEventCollectionRequestBuilder;
+    import java.time.ZonedDateTime;
+    import java.time.format.DateTimeFormatter;
     import java.util.LinkedList;
     import java.util.List;
     ```